 And of course, even in obscurity, my website still came up first when you googled my name because I was forward-thinking enough to work with an SEO consultant until my metadata was optimized.
 But then again, maybe I just have “it!” (“It” is one of my tags.)

 Get your tix for my $23 one-person show before it’s too late!

 Oh!
 And also The Secret.
 I visualized my dream, said it out loud, and made sure my industry connections were within earshot so they could get me the email belonging to my dream’s executive assistant.

 Anyone can go out and create content with their $1000 iPhone.
-Adobe Creative Cloud is only 20 dollars a month for students who are already paying for a college degree.
-From there, all you need to do is set aside several hours a day to keep up with the daily upload schedule of the 14-year-olds whose parents have allowed them to quit school to pursue lifestyle vlogging full-time — and voila!
+Adobe Creative Cloud is only $20 a month for students who are already paying for a college degree.
+From there, all you need to do is set aside several hours a day to keep up with the daily upload schedule of the fourteen-year-olds whose parents have allowed them to quit school to pursue lifestyle vlogging full-time—and voila!
 You’ve got your chance at stardom, which will still be entirely determined by corporate algorithms and the number of influencers merciful enough to share your work!

 So, what are you waiting for?
 Get creating!

 Oh, you’re waiting for your grandmother to fall asleep?
 You’re her primary caretaker?
 Might I suggest putting some sunglasses on her and making her say the phrase “dank memes?”
 That is usually a winning strategy.